LSD Addiction & Abuse

 Anxiety, depression and other related mental health issues increase the incidence of a psychological harm brought about by a psychedelic episode.
 People with psychotic conditions such as schizophrenia, have an increased risk of triggered psychotic episode due to the effects of LSD.

-There is evidence that LSD has been around and had affected mankind for centuries.
+There is evidence that LSD has been around and has affected mankind for centuries.
 Lysergic acid is a chemical produced by ergot fungus (Claviceps purpurea) that grow on rye and other species of grain.
 If an infected grain is eaten, violent physical reactions and strange behavior may be manifested.
-Ergot poisoning symptoms include hallucinations, delusions, vomiting, muscle spasms, and crawling sensations on the skin.
+Ergot poisoning symptoms include hallucinations, delusions, vomiting, muscle spasms and crawling sensations on the skin.

 In 1938 Albert Hoffman, a Swiss chemist working in Sandoz Pharmaceutical, synthesized LSD-25.
 He accidentally discovered the semi-synthetic ergot alkaloids derivative while looking for a stimulant for blood circulation.
-Five years later (1948) Hoffman accidentally exposed himself to LSD-25.
-He reported that for two hours, he saw “an uninterrupted stream of fantastic pictures, extraordinary shapes with intense, kaleidoscope-like play of colors.”2
+Five years later (1943) Hoffman accidentally exposed himself to LSD-25.
+He reported that for two hours, he saw “an uninterrupted stream of fantastic pictures, extraordinary shapes with intense, kaleidoscope-like play of colors."

 Three days later, Hoffman intentionally took a rather large dose of LSD-25 which had frightening results that he asked his assistant to take him home on a bicycle.
 Among LSD advocates, April 18, 1943 is known as Bicycle Day.